+'''

 import M as M'

+'''

 It is also possible to attach modifiers to import statements, limiting or changing what names are visible from inside the module.
+Note that modifiers attached to open import statements apply to the open statement and not the import statement.

-3.20.9 Datatype modules and record modules
+3.22.9 Datatype modules and record modules